microsoft/FluidFramework/experimental/dds/tree2/docs/Shared Tree Philosophy.md

 To tackle this problem in a way that follows the compatibility and extensibility approach of separation of concerns and versioned components, Chunked Forest was created.

-The goal is to ensure it is possible to provide high performance specialized tree representations that can handle specific use cases with performance thats not inhibited by being part of Shared Tree.
+The goal is to ensure it is possible to provide high performance specialized tree representations that can handle specific use cases with performance that's not inhibited by being part of Shared Tree.
 Secondary to this is ensuring that the effort required to do this is minimized.
 This means both that the baseline performance should be good enough in most cases, and the specialized cases should as general as possible while still offering the required performance wins to reduce how many specializations are needed.

-To meet this first goal (avoid any shared tree specific overhead), the design ensure it is possible to provide a customized fast path end to end, meaning that all the way from ops or summaries to the view access by the application, its possible to opt into specialized formats and low level access to eliminate performance incurred by the tree abstraction.
+To meet this first goal (avoid any shared tree specific overhead), the design should ensure it is possible to provide a customized fast path end to end, meaning that all the way from ops or summaries to the view access by the application, it's possible to opt into specialized formats and low level access to eliminate performance overhead incurred by the tree abstraction.
-To keep easy of use, its important that the tree abstractions are always usable (so debugging tools, non performance critical code, etc. can use them), and that its simply possible for code to opt in to using optional fast paths to achieve this.
+To keep ease of use, it's important that the tree abstractions are always usable (so debugging tools, non-performance-critical code, etc. can use them), and that it's simply possible for code to opt in to using optional fast paths to achieve this.
-This ensures that all logic can be compared against the simple non specialized reference implementation (for example for testing the optimizations), and that its ok if uncommon edge cases cause the specialized formats to not be used and fall back to more generic ones.
+This ensures that all logic can be compared against the simple non specialized reference implementation (for example for testing the optimizations), and that it's ok if uncommon edge cases cause the specialized formats to not be used and fall back to more generic ones.

 Accomplishing this goal requires specialized tree data formats or APIs at a few levels: